lamh85/Web-Development-Roadmaps-Notes/back_end/notes.md

 https://towardsdatascience.com/database-normalization-explained-53e60a494495

+_MAIN IDEA: Data ought to be organized in order to easily write reliable CRUD logic._

 **First normal form**
 * Individual columns are in most reduced state.
 IE: The data needs max 1 column to contain it.
 * Rows are uniquely identified.